|

 and the Seven

-Sisters in the east and run parallel to the coast across the county
+Sisters in the east and ran parallel to the coast across the county

 to the border of Hampshire in the west.
-This AONB will be incorporated
+This AONB was incorporated

 into the new South Downs National Park